DeNepo/ux-ui-design/homework-briefs/interview.md

 ## 6. Partner Feedback

-Discuss your ideas with your partner.
+Discuss your ideas with your partner. lots of `why?`.

 ### Notes